velexi-research/VLXI-Cookiecutter-Research/README.md

    * Customize the `README.md` file to reflect the specifics of the project.

-   * Verify the correctness of the `LICENSE` file.
-In particular, check the year and name of the copyright owner.
+   * Verify the year and name of the copyright owner in the copyright file.
+     If the project is licensed under Apache License 2.0, the copyright notice is located in the `NOTICE` file.
+Otherwise, the copyright notice is located in the `LICENSE` file.

 ## 2.2.
 Known Issues